Katikistan/Notes/DR.md

 - **immediate coalescing
 - When freeing a block, check for adjacent free blocks immediately.
 - If neighboring blocks are free, merge them into a single larger block.
-- Ensure that the new block's header and footer are adjusted for the combined size, if 2 blocks have size 16, new size will be 32. alternatively count the amount of rows in each block (each row is 4 in size).
+- Ensure that the new block's header and footer are adjusted for the combined size, if 2 blocks have size 16, new size will be 32. alternatively count the amount of rows in each block (each row is 4 in size), this not always possible(some rows of a block may be offscreen) so its better to look at header and footer of each block, determine their sizes, then add them up.
+See example below
 - Retain the headers and footers of the merged blocks in the payload area.
 That means the headers and footers in the middle of the block stay unchanged
 - Update the adjacent block's (the block above)  header and footer bits to reflect the merged block's status.
 - Verify that the merged block adheres to any specified constraints, such as not creating blocks with zero payload.